Harrison Chase: better models alone won't ship your agent (2025): the production gap

 We use LangGraph for every multi-agent engagement.
 The reason is exactly what Chase describes: LangGraph forces you to think in state machines.
 Every node is explicit.
 Every edge is a decision.
 There is no magic routing that works in a demo and fails in production.

 The InterviewLM system was 8 agents, 100+ concurrent sessions, sub-2s p99 latency.
 None of that was achievable without the orchestration layer.
 We built the model-swapping logic, the prompt caching, and the evaluation harness on top of LangGraph.
-The models (Claude Sonnet/Haiku routed by task complexity) were almost interchangeable by the time we finished — the hard work was in the graph.
+The models (Claude Sonnet/Haiku routed by task complexity) were almost interchangeable by the time we finished.
+The hard work was in the graph.

 Applied: the InterviewLM incident log